-Pressure Is Not Just Mental.
+Pressure Isn’t Just Mental.
 It’s Physiological.

 Performance under pressure is governed by the nervous system—not mindset alone.

 Most leaders are trained to think differently under pressure.
+Few are trained to calibrate the physiology shaping how they perform.

 The Calibration System